Social Order Maintenance Act

 1. Staining and damaging another person’s house inscription, store sign, or other notices or signs.

-2. Posting, smearing, painting or engraving on another person’s transportation, wall, house, or other buildings without permission.
+2. Posting, smearing, painting, or engraving on another person’s transportation, wall, house, or other buildings without permission.

 Article 91